As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-My grandmother’s family would soak wood ashes to create the lye, then mix it with lard to form the bars of soap that the whole family would use for the next year.
+My grandmother’s family would soak wood ashes to create the lye, then mix it with lard to form the bars of soap the whole family would use for the following year.
 She explained how nothing went to waste and said that most of the time, the water they used for soaking the ashes was dirty dishwater from the kitchen!

 I had a two-fold plan for this homeschool science experiment.
 We would learn the science of soap making by mixing lye with water, oil, and our own additives to create a hard bar of soap that we could actually use.
-I hoped we would also discover and discuss the exact ingredients of our soap and apply the knowledge to Grant who suffers a lot of skin allergies.
+I hoped we would also discover and discuss the exact ingredients of our soap and apply the knowledge to Grant, who suffers from a lot of skin allergies.

 Mud.
 Lots of mud.
 Our new product label was born.

 I think it is a universal phenomenon in households with boys that they don’t like to bathe.
-Perhaps having a soap that looks like dirt and has dirty boys on the label makes taking a bath just a bit more fun?
+Perhaps having a soap that looks like dirt and dirty boys on the label makes taking a bath a bit more fun?
 At any rate, Grayson and Grant were thrilled that their soap was a hit!